Jackknife And Rollover Truck Accidents

 Commercial trucks pose innumerable risks to public safety, but few trucking collisions have as great a potential for devastating outcomes as jackknife and rollover crashes.
 Regarded among the most severe and dangerous types of collisions, these truck accidents are more likely to involve multiple vehicles, substantial property damage, and catastrophic or fatal injuries.

-At Power Rogers, our Civil Trial Lawyers have earned national recognition for our work in complex injury cases.
+At Power Rogers, our civil trial lawyers have earned national recognition for their work in complex injury cases.
 Over the years, we’ve helped numerous clients secure justice and compensation following preventable crashes, including those involving commercial trucks and tractor-trailers.

 Clients with high-stakes cases against major corporations and insurance companies continue to place their trust in our Chicago attorneys.
 Here are a few reasons why:

 - We’ve recovered over $5 billion in verdicts and settlements for our clients ($900M more than our closest competitor since the year 2000).